sbrl/Pepperminty-Wiki/README.md

 - Page creation
 - Sub pages
 - Markdown-powered syntax
+	- Templating support
+	- Additional syntax for resizing and floating images
 - Internal links
 - Printable page view
 - Customisable theme
 - ~~Basic 'search' bar~~ A full text search engine!
 - (Optional) Sidebar with a tree of all the current pages
-- List of all pages & details
+- List of all pages and details
+	- List of all tags and pages with any given tag
+	- List of recent changes
 - Inbuilt help page
 - Tags
 - Image upload
 - Page protection
+- Customisable module based system
+	- Allows you to add or remove features at will

 ## Demo
 A Live demo of the latest stable version can be found over at [my website](//starbeamrainbowlabs.com/labs/peppermint)